Weinstein handlebodies for complements of smoothed toric divisors: Weinstein structure on the complement of a partially smoothed total toric divisor

-Next we focus on the model $2$-handle $A\cup B$ from the previous subsection.
+We focus on the model $2$-handle $A\cup B$ from the previous subsection.
 We noted that in this model, the attaching sphere is a $(1,-1)$ curve lying in a single torus fiber in the boundary of the $2$-handle.
-A Weinstein core of the $2$-handle would be provided by a Lagrangian disk with boundary on this $(1,-1)$ curve.
-The Weinstein co-core will be another Lagrangian disk in the $2$-handle which transversally intersects the core at a single point.
-In order to identify the symplectomorphism which will carry Weinstein's model structure for a $2$-handle (see section~\ref{sec:weinstein_handle}) onto $A\cup B$ (in order to endow the complement of the smoothing with a Weinstein structure), we will first identify the core and co-core as Lagrangian disks.
+A potential Weinstein core of the $2$-handle is provided by a Lagrangian disk with boundary on this $(1,-1)$ curve.
+The Weinstein co-core is another Lagrangian disk in the $2$-handle that transversally intersects the core at a single point.
+In order to identify the symplectomorphism that carries Weinstein's model structure for a $2$-handle (see section~\ref{sec:weinstein_handle}) onto $A\cup B$ (to endow the complement of the smoothing with a Weinstein structure), we first identify the core and co-core as Lagrangian disks.